JaeHyeon0011/DropletSplash_Quantification/README.md

 ### Droplet Splash Quantification

-this python file is for processing csv file to quantify splash ratio numerically
+this python file is for processing raw csv file into sorted data and for calculating result variable quantitatively